BrewhouseTeam/brewhouseteam.github.io/_posts/2014-11-04-big-data-with-elk-stack.md

 Kibana comes as a plugin on all hosted ElasticSearch services, so you just have to tick a checkbox and you're ready to go!

 Performance wise, an ElasticSearch cluster with 4x [Amazon EC2 c3.xlarge](http://aws.amazon.com/ec2/instance-types/#Compute_Optimized) is sufficient to run Kibana reports on the last 30 days.
-This is about 3 billion data entries.
+This is about 300 million data entries.

 ## ELK - to store and visualize huge amounts of data in minutes